akamai/hface/docs/protocols.rst

 .. note::

     The protocol interface is heavily inspired by the existing sans-IO libraries: h11_, h2_, and aioquic_.
-At he same time, these libraries are used internally by hface.
+At the same time, these libraries are used internally by hface.

-    The lowest level of hface can be seens as an unifying interface on top of the existing HTTP implementations.
+    The lowest level of hface can be seen as a unifying interface on top of the existing HTTP implementations.